 “You get a feel for what they’re trying to accomplish, then the wind and snow, and environmental conditions of where they’re at, and all those factors guide you to the right structure,” Mathis said.

 McCorkle Nurseries markets more than 4 million plants annually from its growing operations delivering to over 1,800 customers in the southeastern and mid-Atlantic states.
 The growing operation consists of an 820-acre farm of which 440 acres is currently in production.
 The Dearing, Ga.-based nursery also has a total of 570,000 square feet of gutter-connected greenhouses.
 McCorkle also has 292,000 square feet of freestanding Quonset-style overwintering houses.

-McCorkle is currently building a 126,000 square foot Gutter Connect range – the nurseries’ fifth range of gutter-connected houses, four of which are identical.
+Last year, McCorkle built a 126,000 square foot Gutter Connect range – the nurseries’ fifth range of gutter-connected houses, four of which are identical.

 The Gutter Connect ranges are primarily used for overwintering woody ornamentals, said operations manager Chris McCorkle.
 About 40 Quonset houses are devoted almost exclusively to propagation.

 Before taking the plunge, McCorkle did his homework.
 Although he knew exactly what size greenhouse he wanted, he advises growers that there are still differences between products to be aware of when comparing quotes.
 When he was analyzing several proposals for the same size greenhouse with identical column width spacing, he noticed some manufacturers used aluminum, some used galvanized steel.
 Some used round tubing, some used square.
 Bracing and cabling systems may be different, as well.